 1967 Senior Scouts ended when Venture Units were started in 1967, Some overlap has been recorded with Senior Scout activity being noted in January 1968 alongside the growing local VS unit.

 Senior Scout Badges

 Senior Scouts had a separate set of badges which overlapped with some of the badges available to Scouts.
 A more complete breakdown of this over lap will be available later.

 A Scout/ Senior Scout shirt from the 13th Cambridge St Phillip’s Notts’ Own

-- Three year star, Kingfisher Scout Patrol flash, Senior Scout epaulettes, Boy Scout Membership badge
+- Three year star (as Scout), Kingfisher Scout Patrol flash, Senior Scout epaulettes, Boy Scout Membership badge

 - Scout badges: Marksman, Pioneer, Cook and Surveyor, Fire safety and First Aid, the last two groped together as ‘service’ badges.